sorabhgandhi01/Reliable-File-Transfer-using-UDP/README.md

 INTRODUCTION
 ------------
 	The UDP Socket programming consists of a client and the server.
-The client interacts with the user, gets the user commands and sends to the server.
+The client interacts with the user, gets the user command and sends it to the server.
 The main purpose of the server is to collect the data based on the user's input and send back to the client.
 In this project, a reliable connectionless file transmission model is implemented using User Datagram Protocol (UDP).
-This project is part of Network Systems (CSCI 5273) course offered at University of colorado, Boulder.
+This project is part of Network Systems (CSCI 5273) course.

 BUILD and RUN STEPS
 -------------------